Welcome to the IAHE Clinical Mentorship Program!

 You can become a mentor.
 For a full list of requirements to be a mentor as well as an application to begin the process, please email firstname.lastname@example.org

 Yes!
 Receiving mentorship is a very important part of the process towards being the best practitioner you can be.
 In the mentorship program you can receive IAHP credit on your website listing.
 If you are already certified in CST, you can receive credit for the time/work you have spent toward maintaining your CST certification status, and/or Certified Teaching Assistant status.
-It is also a required part of becoming a mentor or even an instructor someday.
+It is also a required part of becoming a mentor.
 Once you complete your hours, for credit, simply send in the tracking form and any applicable processing fee.

 Basically you get can credit for every 24 contact hours of mentorship you receive.
 The breakdown for receiving credit is as follows: